jipp/raspbianScripts/RaspberryPiOS/README.md

    - `sudo cp /etc/wpa/wpa_supplicant.conf .`
    - `cd`
 ## write
-copy image (depending on where card is located)
+depending on where card is located
  - `sudo dd bs=4M if=<image> of=/dev/sda`
+ or
  - `sudo dd bs=4M if=<image> of=/dev/sdb`
+ or
  - `sudo dd bs=4M if=<image> of=/dev/mmcblk0`
  # RaspberryPiOS preparation
  ## madatory